January 1, 2017 | Last updated: January 7, 2019

 - Find out how to employ the above tools in your project to improve the quality of your code.

-- Learn how to easily set up branches and run merge requests to follow the industry standards and improve your development process.
+- Learn how to easily set up branches and run requests to follow the industry standards and improve your development process.